HewlettPackard/ilo-rest-api-docs/source/includes/_hprest.md

-# Using the HPE RESTful Interface Tool
+# Using the RESTful Interface Tool

 Although not a requirement, you can use the RESTful Interface Tool with the RESTful API.
 This command line tool provides a level of abstraction and convenience above direct access to the